stuartbreckenridge/UISearchControllerWithSwift/README.md

 `let alternateController:AlternateTableViewController = storyBoard.instantiateViewControllerWithIdentifier("aTV") as AlternateTableViewController`
 `let controller = UISearchController(searchResultsController: alternateController)`

-`AlternateTableViewController` conforms to `UISearchResultsUpdating` and is responsible for displaying search results from the original view controllers search results array.
+`AlternateTableViewController` conforms to `UISearchResultsUpdating` and is responsible for displaying search results from the original view controller's search results array.

 That's it.